-Despite their potential, the use of FMs in medical image analysis is still in its early stages.
-This review aims to provide a detailed examination of the application of foundation models in medical image analysis, focusing specifically on three primary imaging domains: pathology, radiology, and ophthalmology.
-We found that the wide range of imaging modalities discussed in the literature can be broadly categorized into these three application groups.
-As a result, our review is concentrated on these domains to provide an analysis representative of imaging techniques in the field.
-By reviewing over 150 studies, we offer a thorough overview of the current state of research and the various models developed and employed across these domains.
+Despite their potential, the application of FMs in medical image analysis is still emerging.
+This review focuses on vision-based FMs for medical imaging across three primary domains: pathology, radiology, and ophthalmology.
+By systematically analyzing over 150 studies, we provide a comprehensive overview of the current state of research and the various models developed and employed across these domains.

-We focus on FMs whose purpose is medical image analysis, considering only those that process visual information, or a combination of vision and language, and exclude language-only models.
-By providing a comprehensive analysis and summarizing landmark works, we aim to equip researchers and practitioners with the knowledge needed to navigate this rapidly evolving field.